Angles-sur-l'Anglin

 Angles-sur-l'Anglin ([ɑ̃ɡl syʁ lɑ̃ɡlɛ̃], literally Angles on the Anglin) is a commune in the Vienne department in the Nouvelle-Aquitaine region in western France.
-It has been selected as one of the most beautiful villages of France.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 The Château d'Angles-sur-l'Anglin is a ruined castle dating back to the 11th century, originally constructed for the Bishop of Poitiers.

 Geography

 The river Anglin flows into the Gartempe in the commune.